Qovery/documentation/website/docs/using-qovery/deployment/running-and-deployment-statuses.md

 ## Service Statuses

-When you access an environment on your [Qovery Console][urls.qovery_console], you can check the status of each service in that environment in real time within the column "Service status".
+When you access an environment on your [Qovery Console][urls.qovery_console], you can check the status of each service in that environment in real-time within the column "Service status".

 Here are all the possible service statuses: